John Hare (MP died 1637)

 Sir John Hare (13 October 1603 – 4 November 1637), of Stow Bardolph, Norfolk, was an English politician.

-Hare was the only son of Ralph Hare and Mary Holmden and was born on 13 October 1603.
-In 1620, Hare was the co-heir of a great-uncle, receiving a large bequest along with a cousin, Hugh.
-The death of his father in 1623 added to his estate.
-He was knighted on 4 December 1617.
+Hare, the only son of Sir Ralph Hare (c1566-1623) and his first wife Mary, daughter of Edward Holmeden, was born on 13 October 1603.
+He was knighted on 4 December 1618 at Newmarket, Suffolk.

+In 1620 Hare was the co-heir of his great-uncle Hugh Hare, receiving a large bequest along with a cousin, Hugh.
+Around the same time he married Elizabeth, eldest daughter of Thomas Coventry, then solicitor general and later lord keeper.
+On the death of his father in 1623 he inherited Stow Bardolph.

 Hare was a Member (MP) of the Parliament of England for Aylesbury in 1625, for Evesham in 1626 and for King's Lynn in 1628.
+His connection with Aylesbury is unknown, his father-in-law presumably influenced his election for Evesham and his own local standing that for King's Lynn.
 He was not particularly active in Parliament, although he was active in local government and in the militia.

+Hare and his wife had a large family, including: